gsa-tts-archived/handbook/pages/about-us/center-of-excellence/engagements/index.md

 In the set up phase, our goals are to:

-- Understand the scope of problem (identify the organizational problem or need) and pitch how TTS Consulting can help
+- Understand the scope of problem (identify the organizational problem or need) and pitch how TTS can help
 - Set expectations on the level of effort, team composition, and cost to our partners
 - Establish a legal agreement to provide funding for a team
 - Onboard the team and bring them up to speed on expectations set